 As Christians, and especially as Lutherans, we think that what we believe shapes our view of the world and of society and therefore it can’t be left out of our public life.
 We would rather have an open public square where everyone is free to speak one’s mind based on one’s beliefs even if we disagree (yes, even atheists!) than have a “naked public square” stripped bare of all religion.
 We believe this makes for a much better political discussion and a better representation of all the various people who live in our country.

 I’ve been talking here about the individual believer as a citizen, not the institutions of “church” and “state.”
 Church and state are two of the three “estates” or “orders” of the temporal kingdom, i.e. this life.
-The third order is the home.
+The third order is at home.
 (See the catechism article about the Table of Duties on page 28.)
 Church and state are distinct orders established by God for two distinct purposes.
 The church’s work is to proclaim the kingdom of Christ through Word and sacrament.
 The state’s work is to restrain evil, reward good, and maintain order through the sword—that is, the use of coercive power.

 The church’s job is not to govern or redeem society; the state’s job is not to preach the Gospel.
 That’s why it doesn’t matter if the president or other heads of state are Christians.
 It’s also why Christians should not try to establish a “Christian government” or a “Christian nation.”
-The rule of law is not uniquely Christian, but is shared by every organized society.
+The rule of law is not uniquely Christian but is shared by every organized society.
 We would identify this with the work of the law hardwired in our hearts (Romans 2:14-15), which is known even without any written law.

 The church should not tell people how to vote.
 Nor should the state tell people how to pray or worship.
 Each needs to be busy with its own vocation.
 The church needs to proclaim the kingdom of Christ, baptize, preach, teach, administer the Body and Blood, forgive and retain sin.
 The state needs to protect its citizens and enforce the rule of law.
-But the individual Christian, who lives in church, state, and home, is always mixing religion and politics.
+But the individual Christian, who lives in the church, state, and home, is always mixing religion and politics.
 Martin Luther was well known for bending the ear of his elector regarding taxation, war, social welfare, the church, marriage, and education.
 Luther’s faith and knowledge of the Word shaped his political views and thinking.

 The mix of politics and religion is really a one-way mixture, however.
 Our faith shapes our political thinking, but our politics should never influence our faith.
 Faith relies solely on the Word of God, while politics involves the use of reason.
 Reason is always a minister to the Word, never its master.